 Traditionally, driving licences were issued like booklets which contained all the pertinent information.
-However, with wear and tear over the year, those licences often tend to fall apart, leaving the licenced in a bit of trouble while they waited for the duplicate to be issued.
+However, with wear and tear over the year, those licences often tend to fall apart, leaving the driver in a bit of trouble while they wait for the duplicate to be issued.

 The smart card driving licence comes fitted with a microchip processor of 64kb which contains all the relevant information electronically.
 The details of the person including their biometrics is all stored within the smart card driving licence.

-A smart card can prove more advantageous than the traditional driving licence in several ways.
-Read on to learn about the advantages that the smart card driving licence offers over the traditional driving licences.
+A smart card can prove more beneficial than a traditional driving licence in several ways.
+Read on to learn the same.

-The details stored on the smart card driving licence cannot be erased and can only be modified.
+The details stored on the smart card driving licence can only be modified.
 This ensures a permanent trail of updated information regarding the licence owner.
 Besides, the SCDL ensures that there is no occurrence of fraud or false duplication of the information.

 The smart card driving licence does not change much in terms of usage over the traditional driving licence.
 Thus, the eligibility criteria for owning a smart card driving license remains the same as that for a traditional licence.
 Read on to learn the eligibility criteria in place for obtaining a driving licence in any form.